input-output-hk/partner-chains/toolkit/pallets/sidechain/README.md

 The pallet primarily operates through its hooks:

 - **on_initialize**: Called at the beginning of each block.
 This hook is where epoch transitions are detected by comparing the real epoch (calculated from the current slot) with the stored epoch.
 When a transition is detected, the OnNewEpoch handlers are called.
+It also initializes the EpochNumber storage item on the first run.

 ## Genesis Configuration